Keyboard shortcuts

 2. Implement it in Rust

 The generated C ABI symbol takes a callback pointer and an opaque void* context.
 The Rust worker invokes the callback exactly once when it is done.
-The pattern from samples/async-demo/src/lib.rs:
+With the #[weaveffi::module] macro you write a plain async fn (see samples/async-demo/src/lib.rs) and the launcher below is generated for you; a hand-written producer implements the same pattern:

 #![allow(unused)]